 That’s why we want to help educate pet owners by dispelling myths and calling attention to some common misinformation you might hear when discussing spaying and neutering your pets with a friend.

-Myth: Spaying or neutering causes dogs and cats to gain weight.
+Myth: Spaying or neutering pets causes them to gain weight.

-Fact: Neutering your male dog or cat prevents testicular tumors and may prevent prostate problems.
-Neutering also decreases the possibility of perianal tumors and hernias, which are commonly observed in older, unaltered dogs.
-Spaying a female dog or cat prevents malignant breast tumors, uterine cancer and uterine infections that can be deadly if untreated.
+False.
+It’s perfectly healthy!
+In fact, neutering your male pet can prevent testicular tumors and various prostate problems.
+It also decreases the possibility of perianal tumors and hernias, which are commonly found in older, unaltered dogs.
+In female dogs and cats, spaying can prevent malignant breast tumors, as well as uterine cancer and uterine infections that can put your pet’s life in jeopardy.

-Fact: Spaying a pet before her first estrous cycle greatly reduces her chances of developing breast cancer and completely eliminates the threat of uterine and ovarian cancer and uterine infection, which are common occurrences in unaltered females.
+This is another myth that continues to spread via word-of-mouth wisdom, but it’s simply not true.
+Spaying a pet before her first estrous cycle greatly decreases her chances of getting breast cancer.
+It also totally removes the possibility that she develops uterine or ovarian cancer and uterine infections.
+All of these conditions are common in unaltered females.